.

 BOATING CONDITIONS

 We work from an open 20- to 25-foot fiberglass research vessel.
-There is no bathroom on board, but we can take bathroom breaks during the workday on nearby islands or in the water.
+There is no bathroom on board, but we can take bathroom breaks during the workday on nearby islands, in the water, or directly off the boat.

-There is no canopy or shade on the boat, so shirts, brimmed hats, neck gaiters (or light scarves), and consistently re-applied sunscreen are essential.
+The boat has no canopy or shade, so shirts, brimmed hats, neck gaiters (or light scarves), and consistently reapplied sunscreen are essential.

-We lift equipment on and off the boat (which involves lowering a 40-pound metal BRUV frame over the side).
+We load equipment on and off the boat (which involves lifting 20- 40-pound crates (between 2 people)).
 You may assist or opt out of this activity.
-Most of the items being lifted on and off the boat weigh less than five pounds.

 Essential Eligibility Requirements